-The third is the case of ruled surface of genus $g\geq 1$.
-Such a surface admits a ruling, i.e. it admits a locally trivial, holomorphic fibration over a smooth non-rational curve with fiber $\mbb{CP}_1$ and structural group $\tn{PGL}(2,\mbb C)$.
-This can be thought as a projectivization of a complex rank 2-bundle over a Riemann surface.
-Now, we will see that the base cannot be a torus: Suppose otherwise.
-Then, topologically, we have the following fibre bundle
+The third is the case of ruled surfaces of genus $g\geq 1$.
+Such a surface admits a ruling, i.e. a locally trivial, holomorphic fibration over a smooth non-rational curve with fiber $\mbb{CP}_1$ and structural group $\tn{PGL}(2,\mbb C)$.
+This can be thought of as a projectivization of a complex rank 2-bundle over a Riemann surface.
+Now, we claim that the base cannot be a torus: suppose that the base \emph{is} a torus.
+Then, topologically, we have the following fiber bundle

-The homotopy exact sequence for this bundle involves the following terms
+The homotopy exact sequence for this bundle involves the following terms:

 Here, the terms at the two ends are zero since the universal cover of torus is contractible.
 Therefore, we have the isomorphism $\pi_2 M \approx \pi_2 S^2 \approx \mbbz$.
 Thus, the second homotopy group of the universal cover $\wt{M}$ is non-trivial.
 Taking a look at the remaining terms of the homotopy exact sequence on the right we have